 Multivitamins are important, especially for those of us who wish to remain healthy and active.
 There are many reasons why you should take a multivitamin in order to maintain optimal daily health and peak performance.
 Even some of the best eating plans might not get you all of the forty nutrients you should get every day.
-In fact, most Americans do not get the vitamins they need because of bad diet or poor appetite or changing nutritional needs.
+In fact, most Americans do not get the vitamins they need because of a bad diet or poor appetite, or changing nutritional needs.
 By taking a multivitamin each day you can fill in any nutritional gaps.

 But when you head over to the multivitamin section you may find that there are many more available options than you once thought.
 With so many brands marketing so many varieties of multivitamins it can be challenging at best to know where to start.

 Why Take Vitamin Supplements?
 The short version is that you need to ensure you have a complete diet with all of the nutrients that your body requires.
 Healthy eating is of course the best source of getting the vitamins that you need and vitamin supplements should not be used as a supplement for a good meal plan and regular exercise.
 They are meant to supplement, hence their name.
 That means they are a safety net, so to speak, to back up your regular healthy meals.
 If your diet does not give you all of the vitamins you need—and for most people it does not—then taking vitamin supplements can help.